NBA Defensive Player of the Year Odds 2023-24: Best Odds Prices For DPOY Award

 Further, in the 11 years that Davis has been an NBA player, he has played 65 or more games in just four of those seasons.
 That means that had this new CBA been implemented at the beginning of his career, he would have been eligible in only 36% of the seasons.
 And Davis is not getting any younger, as his injury history continues to stack up.

-At 10-to-1 preseason odds, it is challenging to see the value here, especially considering the fact that he has only played 65 or more games in four of his 11 NBA seasons.
+At 10-to-1 preseason odds, it is challenging to see the value here, especially because he has only played 65 or more games in four of his 11 NBA seasons.
 If his odds of being eligible for the actual award, not even beating out the other elite candidates, were at 10-to-1, then there might be some value.
 For now, stay away.

 As far as switchability, physicality, and interior presence go, there are not many defenders that compare to Draymond Green.
 Green has already won an NBA Defensive Player of the Year award (2017) and has made four NBA All-Defensive First Teams in his illustrious career.
 So, why are we so down on his NBA Defensive Player of the Year odds?